manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 ..  testcode::

-    holo=hp.core.update_metadata(holo, medium_index = 1.33, illum_wavelen = 0.660, illum_polarization = (1,0))
+    holo = hp.core.update_metadata(holo, medium_index = 1.33, illum_wavelen = 0.660, illum_polarization = (1,0))

+You can then view these metadata values as attributes of holo, as in ``holo.medium_index``.
+However, you must use :func:`.update_metadata` to edit them.
 Alternatively, we can specify some or all of these parameters immediately when loading the image:

 ..  testcode::